IRCVLab/ircvlab.github.io/_pages/team/keewon-sung.md

 Johns Hopkins University, USA, as a visiting scientist.
 During that time, he became interested in high-throughput methods for systems molecular biology.

 In 2021, he joined the Chang lab as a postdoctoral fellow.
-His current research focuses on the development of a breakthrough methodology for nanopore direct RNA sequencing.
+His Current research focuses on the development of a breakthrough methodology for nanopore direct RNA sequencing.
 By combining novel biochemical/biophysical and computational approaches, he aims to uncover transcriptome-wide intracellular RNA-protein interactions and/or